yarik2720/Synergy-SM/README.md

 		+ added teleport
 		+ prevent players being stucked in npc (fixed)
 	+ ep1_c17_02a
+		+ disable backtracking trigger, some players could touch it on spawn
   		+ teleport players to the gunship battle
 		+ gave rpg for all players once one take it
 		+ disabled movement of gunship ragdoll after falldown
 		+ reduce door delay